cmv/cmv-docs/docs/widgets/Identify.md

 ## Formatting values

 Formatting values in the identify popup can be done using the `formatter` property in the `fieldInfos`.

+**Warning: By applying a formatter to a value, this will modify the feature's attribute value after it is identified.
+For instance `map.infoWindow.getSelectedFeature()` will return the modified feature.
+To avoid this, consider using virtual fields.**

 **Formatter parameters:**